eitsupi/neo-r-polars/tests/testthat/_snaps/expr-expr.md

       !
 Evaluation failed in `$exclude()`.
       Caused by error:
       !
 Invalid `...` elements.
-      * All elements in `...` must be ether of single strings or Polars data types. i `cs$exclude()` accepts mixing column names and Polars data types.
+      * All elements in `...` must be either single strings or Polars data types. i `cs$exclude()` accepts mixing column names and Polars data types.

 ---